yuktha-0044/cp_chances/README.md

 - Also, each regional site can have multiple rounds to select the best teams amongst those who apply.
 Typically they have an online contest, out of which selected teams are called for the onsite contest.
 These contests happen from the month of October to December.
 - [*World Finals*](http://icpc.baylor.edu/worldfinals) : The pick of the crop from every regional site locks horn at the World Finals.:raised_hands:

-### Eligibility Criteria:
-- Willing and able to compete in the world finals.
-- Enrolled in a degree program at an institution (in or outside India) that can sponsor you.
-- Competing only for one institution for the calendar year.
-- You should not have participated in more than 2 contest finals prior to this attempt.
-- You should not have participated in more than 5 contest regionals prior to this attempt.
-- You cannot participate in more than 2 teams in the same year.
-- You cannot participate at more than 2 regionals in the same year (for Asia region).

 ### Contest Format:
 - It is a team contest.